-The letter is intended to be short and simple.
-After you have signed it and given a copy to the other owner, you need to register the change in ownership basis at the Land Registry if your property is registered land.
+We have drafted the letter to be short and simple.
+Firstly, you need to sign it and give a copy to the other owner.
+Secondly, if your property is registered land, you need to register the change in ownership basis at the Land Registry.
 See the notes near the end of this guide in this regard.
 For further information see: www.gov.uk/joint-property-ownership/overview.

 What is a joint tenancy?

-Owning a property on a joint tenancy basis means that if one owner dies, the other owner(s) inherit that share automatically.
-You cannot leave your share in a joint tenancy property by your will – the transfer of your share takes effect separately when you die.
-For most people this is best, but if you want to change this, you need to sever the joint tenancy and then the property become owned on a “tenants in common” basis.
-You can then leave your share via your will and then there will be no automatic transfer of your share to the other owner when you die (and vice versa) – see the section headed “The need for a Will” below in this regard.
+A joint tenancy basis means that if one owner dies, the other owner(s) inherit that share of the property automatically.
+You cannot leave your share in a joint tenancy property by your will.
+The transfer of your share takes effect separately when you die.
+For most people this is best.
+However, if you want to change this, you need to sever the joint tenancy.
+Then the property becomes owned on a “tenants in common” basis.
+You can then leave your share via your will and then there will be no automatic transfer of your share to the other owner when you die (and vice versa).
+See the section headed “The need for a new Will” below in this regard.